 So if you are struggling to keep your relationship together right now, I want you to feel reassured that these three keys I have outlined above can help you to turn around the failing relationship with your teenager AND help to calm their nervousness in general.
 Whilst it may seem that peers are the most influential, actually through it all you, as a parent, have a huge influence on how your teenager manages their emotions.

 Parenting at this tricky time can feel like walking through a minefield.
-If you feel you’d benefit from my help directly, simply contact me to arrange a first consultation with me.
+If you feel you’d benefit from my help directly, simply contact me to arrange the first consultation with me.